Zika Virus, Mosquitoes, and Microcephaly: A Worrying Infection

 A Troubling Viral Infection

 The Zika virus is transmitted to humans via a mosquito bite and causes disease.
 The symptoms of the disease are unpleasant but are generally mild.
 There may be no symptoms at all from the infection.
-The virus is worrying, however, because it's spreading rapidly and because it may be linked to more serious disorders, including Guillain-Barré syndrome and microcephaly (abnormally small brain and head size in babies).
+The virus is worrying, however, because it has spread rapidly and because it may be linked to more serious disorders, including Guillain-Barré syndrome and microcephaly (abnormally small brain and head size in babies).

 The virus is transmitted by a bite from a tropical mosquito belonging to the genus Aedes.
 This is not the same genus that causes malaria.
 Aedes does transmit diseases, though.
-It's responsible for dengue, yellow fever and chikungunya as well as Zika virus disease.
+It's responsible for dengue, yellow fever, and chikungunya as well as Zika virus disease.
 The genus lives in the United States.
-Researchers say that it's very likely that the Zika virus will reach the U.S. and be transmitted by bites from local mosquitoes.
+Researchers say that it's possible that the Zika virus will eventually reach the U.S. and be transmitted by bites from local mosquitoes.

 Zika Virus Disease

 The Zika virus is not new.
 It was discovered in 1947 in rhesus monkeys in Uganda.
 The virus is named after the Zika Forest in that country.
 It was found in humans in 1952, but for a long time was not common.
 The first episode that could be called an outbreak took place in 2007.
 In 2014, the first evidence of viral transmission from mother to fetus was discovered.
 Its significance wasn't appreciated at the time.

 In recent times, the virus has spread rapidly and has attracted the attention of health authorities.
 Research suggests that a genetic change that is helpful during infection has spread through the viral population.
 This change has made the virus more successful in its attack on humans.